TrilliantHealth/trilliant-data-science/libs/mops/docs/memoization.md

 > means that without additional specification by the code author,
 > results will not get reused by default.

-_Before_ invoking the function remotely, the `PickleRunner` will check to see if a result already exists at the expected path, and if it does, that result will be returned _instead_ of running the remote computation.
+_Before_ invoking the function remotely, the `MemoizingPicklingRunner` will check to see if a result already exists at the expected path, and if it does, that result will be returned _instead_ of running the remote computation.

 This allows function results to be reused across time regardless of who calls the function or when they call it.

-One scenario where this might be useful would be in the case of some kind of failure of your long-running orchestrator process.
-Another scenario would be explicitly opting in to results that you know someone else has already computed.
+In cases where all you want is memoization (you don't care about transferring execution to a truly
+[remote execution environment](./remote.md)), you may be able to use `pure.memoize_in` as a shorthand, rather than needing to define a `MemoizingPicklingRunner` yourself.

+In [advanced use cases](./advanced_memoization.md), you may want to memoize on something other than the actual function arguments.

 ## Memoization specification